dafacto/moneyforsomething/about.md

 ## About the author

 My name is Matt Henderson.
 I’m an investor and builder in the blockchain industry.
 Prior to that, I started, grew and sold an aerospace engineering company in Germany.
-You can learn more about my story [at my website](https://dafacto.com/about), or professional career at [LinkedIn](https://www.linkedin.com/in/dafacto/).
+You can learn more about my personal story [at my website](https://dafacto.com/about), or professional career at [LinkedIn](https://www.linkedin.com/in/dafacto/).

 ## About this book